 Pricing: WordBoard Pro subscription required for full access to snippets, templates, and folders.

 TextExpander is the most established text expansion tool, built around typed abbreviations that expand into saved text.
-It has strong Mac and Windows apps, but there is no dedicated TextExpander keyboard for iPhone. iPhone users who want the same workflow need a native iOS alternative.
+It has strong Mac and Windows apps, but there is no dedicated TextExpander keyboard for iPhone or iPad.
+Mobile users who want the same workflow need a native iOS alternative.

-Best for: desktop workflows on Mac or Windows. iPhone users looking for a TextExpander alternative should see the best TextExpander alternative for iPhone.
+Best for: desktop workflows on Mac or Windows. iPhone and iPad users looking for a TextExpander alternative should see the comparison later on this page.

 Pricing: subscription required.